igorisolomon/drptable/README.md

 ### Cleaning Up Data

 Finally, we cleaned up the data before displaying it in the table.
 This involved removing any unnecessary fields and formatting the data in a way that was easy to display in the table.

+## Conclusion

+Building a table with React required the use of various tools and techniques, including Material-UI, Jest, and Enzyme.
+By following a structured approach and writing test cases, we were able to build a functional and maintainable table that met the requirements of the project.